-What else can you do with your pumpkin?
+Trick and Treat: How to carve a pumpkin and eat the leftover pumpkin! - CBBC Newsround

 Foodini Club, which holds workshops to teach people about food and what they can do with it, held a session in Brighton to show children some of the exciting recipes that can be made using the inside of pumpkins.

-There are still plenty more pumpkins in the supermarkets, so if you fancy having a go at making the monster cookies in the video at the top of this page, here's the recipe below.
+If you fancy having a go at making the monster cookies in the video, here's the recipe below.

 Remember, always ask an adult to help you if you're carving or cooking with pumpkins.